wp-plugins/connections/readme.txt

 * Add exclude_category_name shortcode attribute to allow multiple categories by name entries to be excluded from the output.

 = Upcoming features: =
-* Pagination
-* Search
 * Localization
-* Make the Connection Group relations in the front end entry list clickable to bring up the entry's specific details.
 * Integration with WP users to permit registered users to maintain their own info with optional moderation.
 * Gravatar support
 * Backup